denniszielke/adventure-day-agent/README.md

 ## Quickstart & Infrastructure setup

 Regions that this deployment can be executed:
-- uksouth
+- northcentralus
 - swedencentral
-- canadaeast
+- eastus2
-- australiaeast
+- westus3

 **Important hint:**
 Make sure you log into  a private browser session using the correct identity provided in the team portal and log into http://portal.azure.com there with this identity!
 Otherwise, you might end up using the wrong Azure subscription!